dmagda/corporate-messenger/README.md

 ## Status Service: xCluster Replication

-The Status service uses two separate clusters with each deployed in a unique cloud region:
+The Status service uses two separate clusters with each deployed in a unique cloud region (see the `Deployment#3 (xCluster Replication)` section in the `.gitpod.yml` file):

-* The first single-node cluster with node `127.0.0.7` is located in the USA region - `us-west-1` (see the `.gitpod.yml`)
+* The first single-node cluster with node `127.0.0.7` is located in the USA region - `us-west-1`
 * The second single-node cluster with node `127.0.0.8` is in Europe - `eu-west-1`
 * There is a [bi-directional asynchronous replication](https://docs.yugabyte.com/latest/deploy/multi-dc/async-replication/) between the clusters.